microsoft/migrate-spring-apps-to-azure-training/01-migrate-spring-cloud-application/README.md

 ## Deploying the apps

 Some of the migrated applications require an RabbitMQ broker.
 We have deployed one in an Azure Containber Instance in the ARM template in Section 0.
-We need to obtain set some environment variables and populate them in the deployed microservices:
+We need to set some environment variables and populate them in the deployed microservices:

 ```bash
 # Obtain the password from the RABBIT MQ Container Instance.
 (This should not be possible in a production deployment!)